Skip to content

 TraceML output has two layers:

-6. example: step breakdown, skew, wait share, memory peaks
+11. example: step breakdown, skew, wait time, memory peaks

 The tables and charts are there to explain why that diagnosis was chosen.